iamdtang/skaterdav85.github.io/teaching/2018/assignments/ajax.md

 [https://www.reddit.com/r/javascript.json](https://www.reddit.com/r/javascript.json)

-## The Ajax Request
+## The Search Form

-Write a function named `fetchPostsForSubreddit(subreddit)`.
-This function will receive a subreddit name as the only parameter, and will make an Ajax request to the Reddit API for the passed in subreddit.
-This function can either uses jQuery's Ajax functions, `fetch`, or `XMLHttpRequest`.
+At the top of the page, create a form with a single search input and a submit button.
+When the user submits the form, fire off an Ajax request (using jQuery, `fetch`, or `XMLHttpRequest`)  to get all the threads for the subreddit that was typed into the search box.

+Note: Bind to the submit event on the form element instead of binding a click event to the button.

-## Rendering
+## Rendering the Results

-When the Ajax request comes back successfully, render an unordered list of all the post titles.
+When the Ajax request responds successfully, render the `title`, `score`, and `author` of each post.
 Each post can be found in `data.children`.
-Render the following attributes: `title`, `score`, and `author`.

 ## A Loading Spinner